shahidirfan100/FinnNO-Job-Scraper/README.md

 - **description_html**: Full job description in HTML.
 - **description_text**: Plain text version of the description.
 - **url**: Direct link to the job listing on Finn.no.

+Use the dataset views in the Apify platform to switch between summary and detailed displays.

 ## Usage